COMP2160-Game-Development/Prac-13a/README.md

 That’s all you need to do!
 The NavMeshAgent handles the rest: dynamically calculating the path and moving the agent based on the component's variables.
 Keep in mind you can now clean-up the code by removing non-necessary variables and methods.

+## Step 4 – Dynamic NavMesh Obstacles (10 min)
+Because it is baked, the NavMesh only includes static terrain.
+Test what happens with non-static objects:
+* Create a cube and add a Rigidbody to it.
+Place it in the world so that it will be in the agent’s path.
+How does the Player interact with the cube?
+* Add a NavMeshObstacle component to the cube.
+How does this change the interaction?
+What does the agent do if there is no easy way around the cube?

 ## Checkpoint!
 Save, commit and push your work now.

 ## To receive half marks for today, show your tutor: